haganbt/PYLON-exporter/README.md

 Utility for exporting data from a PYLON index.
 Features:

- * Inbuilt queue to manage requests
+ * Inbuilt queue to support large numbers of requests
- * Parallel requests limit to control simultaneous requests
+ * Parallel requests limit to manage control flow
  * Support for nested requests automatically using result keys as request filters
+ * Config inheritance

 ## Setup